A1 · BeginnerEnglish

 Vocabulary in this lesson

-Tap a word to hear it, or save it to your study list.
+Play a word to hear it, then mark it as known or save it to study.

-Common prepositions (with, for, from…)
+Common Prepositions (with, for, from…)

 A1Common prepositions